carla-simulator/carla/Docs/python_api.md

 - <a name="carla.Image.height"></a>**<font color="#f8805a">height</font>** (_int_)
 Image height in pixels.
 - <a name="carla.Image.fov"></a>**<font color="#f8805a">fov</font>** (_float_)
-Horizontal field of view of the image in degrees.
+The image's horizontal field of view in degrees.
 - <a name="carla.Image.raw_data"></a>**<font color="#f8805a">raw_data</font>** (_bytes_)

 <h3>Methods</h3>